MicrosoftDocs/fabric-docs/docs/data-science/synapseml-first-model.md

 ms.reviewer: jessiwang
 author: jessiwang
 ms.author: jessiwang
-ms.date: 05/02/2023
+ms.date: 05/08/2023
 ---
-# Your first SynapseML Model
+# Your First SynapseML Model
 This tutorial provides a brief introduction to building your first machine learning model using SynapseML, demonstrating how SynapseML makes it easy to do complex machine learning tasks.
 We'll use SynapseML to create a small ML training pipeline with a featurization stage and LightGBM regression stage to predict ratings based on review text from a dataset containing book reviews from Amazon.
 Finally we'll showcase how SynapseML makes it easy to leverage pre-built models to solve problems without having to re-solve them yourself.

+## Prerequisites

+* Attach your notebook to a lakehouse.
+On the left side, select **Add** to add an existing lakehouse or create a lakehouse.
+* Cognitive Services Key.
+To obtain a Cognitive Services key, follow the [Quickstart](https://learn.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account).

-## Step 1 - Set up your Environment
+## Set up your Environment
 Import SynapseML libraries and initialize your spark session.